Departmental Prizes and Awards

 The B.L.
 Ullman Prize in Latin

 The Ullman Prize is funded by an endowment established in 1963 by B. L. Ullman, Professor of Latin from 1944 to 1959 and department chair, for the purpose of encouraging students in their study of Latin.
-The prize is awarded to a student enrolled in fourth semester Latin (LATN 204 or 205) who shows the best ability to translate at sight selected passages of Latin in a competitive written examination.
+The prize is awarded to a UNC undergraduate student enrolled in fourth semester Latin (LATN 204 or 205) who shows the best ability to translate at sight selected passages of Latin in a competitive written examination.
 It brings an award of $500.
 The exam will be held in February, date TBA.
 Students intending to take this exam should sign up in advance with the Student Services Manager and bring blue books and pens or pencils to the exam.
-For current and previous prize winners, see here.
+For current and previous prize winners, see the Prize Winners Past and Present page.

 The Albert Suskin Prize in Latin